AY2425S2-CS2113-T12-2/tp/docs/DeveloperGuide.md

    2. Invoke `Book.toString()` to convert all the book's information to a string
    3. Print the concatenated `count` and book information.

+#### Viewing Loans

+The `view-loans` feature allows the user to view all existing loans in the inventory.
+All loan information will be printed out in a numbered list.
+The program will first check if the loan list is empty before proceeding to print out the list.

+`InputHandler` coordinates with `InputParser`, `Loan`, `LoanList` and `Formatter` classes to implement the feature.

+1. User issues command:
+   The user inputs the command in the CLI with the required arguments, e.g., `view-loans`.

+2. Command arguments are extracted:
+   `InputHandler` first calls `InputParser.extractCommandArgs(...)` to extract the command to execute from the user input.

+   - For example, the input `view-loans` is split into:
+     - `commandArgs[0]`: `"view-loans"`

+3. Command is executed:
+   `InputHandler` invokes `LoanList.viewLoanList()` to list the existing loans.

+4. Check for empty loan list:
+   `LoanList` calls `LoanList.isEmpty()` to check if there are existing loans in the loan list.

+   - If no loans are found, `LoanList` uses `Formatter` to print a "Loan List Empty!" message and exits early.
+   - If there are any loans found, the flow continues.

+5. Loan list is printed:
+   `LoanList` calls `Formatter.printLoanList(loanList)` to format and print the loans. `Formatter` will then start by printing "Here are the active loans:" to indicate the start of the printing.
+For each loan, `Formatter` will then:
+   1. Increment a `count` to number the books
+   2. Invoke `Loan.toString()` to convert all the book's information to a string
+   3. Print the concatenated `count` and book information.

 #### Updating Books/Loans

 The `update-book` feature allows the user to add update existing book details.
-The system ensures that a book of the same title exists in the inventory and before performing th update.
+The system ensures that a book of the same title exists in the inventory and before performing the update.
+Note that the book title cannot be updated.

 `InputHandler` coordinates with `InputParser`, `BookList`, `Formatter`, and `Storage` classes to implement the feature.